Edith Craig

-Edith Ailsa Geraldine Craig (9 December 1869 – 27 March 1947), was a prolific theatre director, producer, costume designer and early pioneer of the women's suffrage movement in England.
+Edith Ailsa Geraldine Craig (9 December 1869 – 27 March 1947) was a British theatre director, producer, costume designer and early pioneer of the women's suffrage movement in England.
 She was the daughter of the actress Ellen Terry and the progressive English architect-designer Edward William Godwin, and the sister of theatre practitioner Edward Gordon Craig.

-As a lesbian, an active campaigner for women's suffrage, and a woman working as a theatre director and producer, Edith Craig has been recovered by feminist scholars as well as theatre historians.
+As a lesbian, a campaigner for women's suffrage, and a woman working as a theatre director and producer, Craig has been studied by feminist scholars as well as theatre historians.
 Craig lived in a ménage à trois with the dramatist Christabel Marshall and the artist Clare "Tony" Atwood from 1916 until her death.

 Early years

-Craig's mother, Ellen Terry, was still married to George Frederic Watts when she left him to live with Edward William Godwin, in 1868.
-Craig, nicknamed Edy, was born the following year at Gustardwood common in Hertfordshire.
-The family lived in Fallows Green, Harpenden in Hertfordshire, designed by Godwin, until Terry left Godwin in 1875.
+Craig, nicknamed Edy, was born in 1869 at Gustardwood common in Hertfordshire.
+Her mother, Ellen Terry, was still married to George Frederic Watts when she left him to live with Edward William Godwin, in 1868.
+The family later lived in Fallows Green, Harpenden in Hertfordshire, a house designed by Godwin, until Terry left Godwin in 1875.
 In 1877 Terry married her second husband, Charles Clavering Wardell, an actor with the stage name Charles Kelly.
 Wardell was a kind stepfather, and Edith liked him very much, but he had a drinking problem.
 During the marriage, the children took the name Wardell.
 Terry and Wardell separated in 1881.
 Edith and her brother Edward changed their surname to Craig, partly to avoid the stigma of their illegitimate birth, after admiring Ailsa Craig, an island off the coast of Scotland, while there on holiday.
 She legally changed her name, and was baptised, Edith Ailsa Geraldine Craig (Geraldine after her godmother, Mrs Stephen Coleridge) in 1888.

-Craig was educated at Mrs Cole's school, a co-educational institution in Earls Court in London, then studied at Dixton Manor, Winchcombe, Gloucestershire, under Elizabeth Malleson, who introduced her to the suffrage movement, and later at the Royal Academy of Music.
-She held a certificate in piano from Trinity College London.
-Craig made her first appearance on the stage in 1878 during the run of Olivia at the Royal Court Theatre, in which her mother starred.
-She trained as a pianist under Alexis Hollander in Berlin, Germany, from 1887 to 1890.
+Craig was educated at Mrs Cole's school, a co-educational institution in Earls Court in London, and later studied at Dixton Manor in Winchcombe, Gloucestershire, under Elizabeth Malleson, who introduced her to the suffrage movement.
+She later attended the Royal Academy of Music and obtained a certificate in piano from Trinity College London.
+She trained as a pianist under Alexis Hollander in Berlin, Germany, from 1887 to 1890, but severe arthritis in her hands prevented Craig from pursuing a professional music career.